twhite96/TWBlog/_posts/2020-10-12-real-artists-ship.md

 But since I wanted a custom nav, using Bootstrap wasn't going to work.
 So I built a hamburger nav from scratch.
 Only, *it was hard*.

 I wasn't sure how to do it in a React app.
 I did some searching and come across [a tutorial on CSS-Tricks](https://css-tricks.com/hamburger-menu-with-a-side-of-react-hooks-and-styled-components/) that gave a step by step guide on how to build a hambuger nav[^4].
-The issue was I only wanted the hamburger nav to show up *only* when the viewport reached `769px`.
+The issue was I wanted the hamburger nav to show up *only* when the viewport reached `769px`.

 I searched some more and found that I could make the hamburger icon its own component, called `Burger.jsx` and a mobile nav called `MobileNav.jsx`.
 I used styled-components to create both of these, with code from a video that *also* used the same code in that CSS-Tricks article[^5].